 Mount Rushmore is one of those places that I never thought would be a “fun family vacation.”
+The monument is cool, but are there many attractions near Mount Rushmore?
 It is incredibly impressive and everything, but I didn’t know if the kids would appreciate that, or if a long drive would be justified for an hour or two of site-seeing.
-Would it be fun to visit Mount Rushmore with kids?
+But There are actually so many fun things to do near Mount Rushmore with kids!

 Let’s Jet, Kids! uses affiliate links.
 As an Amazon (and other networks) Associate, I earn from qualifying purchases.
 It is no extra cost to you.

 I’ll summarize by saying YES.
 Mount Rushmore makes a great family vacation.
 There was so much to do and see in the area that we ended up having a blast.

 If you’re looking for a fun family vacation, you’ll find plenty of fun things to do near Mount Rushmore for the whole family!

 How We Decided to Take the Kids to Mount Rushmore

 One day I was chatting with a friend and somehow, I randomly mentioned how it would be fun to go to Mount Rushmore sometime.
 I thought it was just casual talk, one of those rhetorical conversations you are not planning on actually happening.
 But she basically said “Yes!
 That would be so fun!
 Let’s go together!”
 I figured, more rhetoric.
 But she followed thru and called me to look at calendars and schedule a long weekend to drive up and before I knew it, our family had plans to go to Mount Rushmore.

 Today, it’s still one of those trips that when someone else mentions Mount Rushmore, I say “yes!
 You should totally go!
 It is SO much fun!”

 It wasn’t JUST fun.
 It was educational.
 It was adventurous.
 It was beautiful!

 AND, there was a lot more to do than just look at the carved mountain and come home.